 The compartment was spacious, decorated with purple and green linen and a small purple lounge chaise.
 We joked that this is the practice for tiny-house living.
 Soon after we boarded, our kind train attendant brought us a kettle of hot water and sets of linen.
 This train has both hot and cold water dispenser for refill.
 I made my bed with the linens and settled into this home for the next 31 hours.

-Epic Sand Storm
+Epic Sand Storm Over Gobi Dessert

 One of the reasons we chose to travel the Trans-Mongolian route of this Trans-Siberian journey was for a chance to witness Gobi Desert.
 Well, we got more than what we bargained for.
 Around 6pm, the vegetation became sparse, we knew we were heading into the desert.
 30 minutes later, we saw an incredible sandstorm from afar.
 It reminded me of the scene from Inception, it truly felt apocalyptic.

 Just minutes after seeing the mass sand clouds moving toward us, the entire train was enveloped by it.
-Adding to the sunset, we saw only brown and yellow colours.
+Adding to the sunset, we saw only brown and yellow colors.
 The train slowed down significantly, and the ventilation was temporarily shut.
 Even still, we could smell the dust that inevitably seeped through the space.

 It took a good half an hour before we slowly moved out of the sandstorm.
 Not at all what I had expected of Gobi, but nevertheless truly epic.

-Around 8:30pm, our attendant came by to give us a 30 minute warning.
+Around 8:30pm, our attendant came by to give us a 30-minute warning.
 Be sure to use this bathroom when this happens, because once the border crossing process begins, it will be hours before the bathroom is available again.

 The next part was changing of wheels!
 The train tracks are different sizes between the Chinese and Mongolian sides.
 Each train cart was lifted and engineers change the tracks underneath, all while we are chilling in the wagons.
 As you can imagine, this process took hours.

 I drifted off to sleep around 11pm, but by 1am, the Mongolian side of border control was still boarding to check documentation and luggage.
-They were pretty relaxed though, so even though I was more than half asleep, the process went without hitch.
+They were pretty relaxed though, so even though I was more than half-asleep, the process went without hitch.

 Waking up to the gentle moving train was so relaxing.
 I made myself a cup of coffee and watched the luscious grassland passing by.
 We all should be able to enjoy more tranquil mornings.
 I did several hours of uninterrupted reading while Xav was moving along the train cart getting videos from different angles.